bryan-at-looker/embed-sdk-sko-markdown/section1.md

 In short, we use environment variables as a way to configure the server to store necessary information **on startup** like the host name and API credentials.

 Head over to the SKO instance, [https://sko2020.dev.looker.com/admin/users](https://sko2020.dev.looker.com/admin/users), and create your API 3 keys.
-Navigate to your .env and fill in your API id and secret in `LOOKERSDK_CLIENT_ID`, `LOOKESDK_CLIENT_SECRET`.
+Navigate to your .env and fill in your API id and secret in `LOOKERSDK_CLIENT_ID`, `LOOKERSDK_CLIENT_SECRET`.
 (To open a file in VSCode, simply click the filename on the left pane)

 Now that the .env is configured, lets start up the server.
 Note that you will see error messages when `npm install` runs.
 This is expected and will be fixed with the subsequent `awk` command.
 Run the following commands in your VS Code in the integrated terminal.